sonatype-nexus-community/nexus-repository-chef/README.md

 The application will now be available from your browser at http://localhost:8081

-## Using chef With Nexus Repository Manager 3
+## Using Chef With Nexus Repository Manager 3

 [We have detailed instructions on how to get started here!](docs/CHEF_USER_DOCUMENTATION.md)